Pork Chop Rub Recipe: 5-Ingredient Guide for Perfect Flavor

 What Is a Pork Chop Rub?

-A pork chop rub is a blend of spices, herbs, and sometimes sugars or salts that you apply to the surface of the meat before grilling.
-Its purpose is twofold: to enhance flavor and to create a delicious crust through the Maillard reaction when the meat hits the heat.
+A pork chop rub is a blend of spices, herbs, and sometimes sugars or salts applied to the surface of meat before grilling.
+Its purpose is twofold: to enhance flavor and create a delicious crust through the Maillard reaction when heated.

-Unlike marinades, which penetrate the meat over time, rubs work by coating the outside and letting the flavors seep in during cooking.
-The right rub can turn an average pork chop into something truly memorable.
+Unlike marinades, rubs work by coating the outside and letting flavors seep in during cooking.
+The right rub turns average pork chops into memorable dishes.

 Spice Mix for Rub